Clerget aircraft engines

 Clerget is the name given to aircraft engines designed by the French engineer Pierre Clerget(fr) in the first half of the 20th century.

 From 1910 to 1913 a series of, Clerget badged, inline-four and V8 aero-engines were manufactured and marketed by the Clément-Bayard automobile firm.

 From 1912, Pierre Clerget focused his efforts on developing a series of rotary aircraft engines and founded a new company, Clerget-Blin in 1913.
-During World War I, more than 30,000 Clerget rotary engines were manufactured in France by Clerget-Blin and in Great Britain by Gwynnes Limited.
-Clerget rotary engines were used on such aircraft as the Sopwith Camel and Vickers Gunbus.
+During World War I, more than 30,000 Clerget rotary engines were manufactured in France and the United Kingdom with the type powering many aircraft including the majority of Sopwith Camels.

-Following the bankruptcy and liquidation of Clerget-Blin in 1920, Pierre Clerget joined the Service Technique de l'Aéronautique (STAé) where he designed diesel radial engines and finally produced a H-16 engine before his death in 1943.
+Following the bankruptcy and liquidation of Clerget-Blin in 1920, Pierre Clerget joined the Service Technique de l'Aéronautique (STAé) where he specialised in the design of aircraft diesel engines up until his death in 1943.

+The first Clerget engine designs

+In 1895, at the age of 20, Pierre Clerget graduated with a diploma in mechanical engineering after attending evening classes that he began in 1892.
+During this period, he also maintained a small workshop within a larger engineering facility owned by his father.
+From 1895 to 1908, Clerget was primarily engaged with the design of engines for automobiles, buses, and trucks for a variety of customers in his native Dijon and in Paris.
+In 1901 he designed a relatively successful 50 hp inline four-cylinder engine, some of which were sold to airship pioneers.
+In late 1905, a Clerget-designed four-cylinder 16 hp engine was fitted to a small advertising airship manufactured by the Zodiac company for the newspaper Le Petit Journal.

+From 1908 onwards, Clerget began focusing exclusively on the development of engines for heavier-than-air flight.
+His first aircraft engine was a 50 hp water-cooled four-cylinder inline that ran at 1,800 rpm, with a reduction gearbox lowering the propeller speed to 1,000 rpm.
+The engine was unusual for its time as it was supercharged using a vane pump.
+It was fitted to a Wright biplane but failed to become airborne because both the gearbox and the vane pump broke.
+In June 1908, Clerget joined the firm of Clément-Bayard, where he built several prototype engines of various layouts including a seven-cylinder water-cooled radial.